Galen-Reed/phase-2-project/README.md

 # Formula One Dashboard

 F1 Dashboard is a React-based application that lets users explore information about Formula One, including drivers, teams, and circuits.
 It features an interactive UI with the ability to add new Grand Prix circuits via a controlled form.
-The app is powered by a JSON server, which acts as a backend for storing and retreiving data.
+The app is powered by a JSON server, which acts as a backend for storing and retrieving data.

 ## Features
 ### Home Page: Drivers